CKShetty4/PongGame/README.md

 ## Deployment

 The game will also be available online via **GitHub Pages**, compiled into WebAssembly for web-based gameplay.
-You will be able to access the game directly in your browser through this [link](https://ckshetty4.github.io/PongGameDeploy/), which will be added upon deployment.
+You will be able to access the game directly in your browser through this [link](https://ckshetty4.github.io/PongGameDeploy/).

 ## Screenshots